La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### Explicit termination of nouns

-the small word **ku** can be used at the end of a noun to explicitly show its right border. **ku** is analogous to right bracket in math.
+the small word **ku** can be used at the end of a noun to explicitly show its right border. **ku** is analogous to the right bracket in math.

 > **tu du le badna ku ui**
 > **tu du le ui badna**